 I mean don’t get me wrong the Six Figure Mentors program does give out some quite valuable training & I’m sure if you already have an online business that some of it could help you grow it but overall I really do think that it’s just way too heavily geared towards promoting the SFM opportunity itself.

-As a newbie I definitely don’t the Six Figure Mentors is the right place to start – even with the help of the The Laptop Entrepreneur Lifestyle Team.
+As a newbie, I definitely don’t the Six Figure Mentors is the right place to start – even with the help of The Laptop Entrepreneur Lifestyle Team.

 Then There’s The Cost…

 As mentioned above the Six Figure Mentors program does actually contain some fairly good training, but in my opinion, it is way too overpriced & I feel that because the program can be resold onto other people that it has been priced with commissions in mind as opposed to the value it provides to make the opportunity seem more lucrative.

 I also think The Laptop Entrepreneurs adds to the problem because it makes out like the whole thing is free when in reality it’s not.
 Yes, you’re given access to a free video course through The Laptop Entrepreneurs but this has been put together with one intention & one intention only which is to get you to sign up to the SFM.

 Come to the end of the video course you’ll find out that to continue with the training you’ll need to sign up to SFM’s Student Membership.
 This is their cheapest level of membership yet it costs $29.95 just to apply & $25 per month if you go on to become a member.